 “As women’s rights activists we will continue to make our voice heard in order to ensure that appropriate support structures for women and girls are made available – in particular during the pandemic.”

 Female genital cutting, also referred to as mutilation (FGM), is accepted as a common practice and has general public support in Sierra Leone and Liberia.
 In Sierra Leone nine out of ten girls are cut in this way, and in Liberia it is five out of ten.
 Inn Ivory Coast, FGM has been prohibited by law since 1998.
 Nevertheless, more than one third of the female population is affected because many families take their daughters to neighbouring countries for the procedure.
 West African activists have been campaigning against this traditional practice for years, calling for prohibitions and education of the whole population on the issue.

 The West African women's movement looks back on a long history: they played a significant part in the anti-colonial resistance, in the struggles for equal rights, and in the historical protests of peace activists that led to the end of the Liberian civil war and the election of Ellen Johnson Sirleaf, Africa’s first democratically elected female president.
 Although women played an important role in pacifying and democratising their countries, they rarely occupy political leadership positions and are even bullied and threatened if they run for political office.
-In the parliaments of Liberia, Sierra Leone and Ivory Coast, the proportions of women do not exceed 12 per cent.
+In the parliaments of Liberia, Sierra Leone and Ivory Coast, the proportions of women are only about 11 to 14 per cent.